flojoy-ai/docs/docs/instruments-database/Electronic Loads/Keysight-N3300A/Keysight-N3300A.md

 <div>

-The Keysight N3300A is a full-rack width mainframe with 6-slots that accepts combinations of N330x user-installable load modules (150 W to 600 W) for easy system configuration and future reconfiguration.
+The Keysight (Agilent) N3300A is a full-rack width mainframe with 6-slots that accepts combinations of N330x user-installable load modules (150 W to 600 W) for easy system configuration and future reconfiguration.
 The N3300A holds up to six N3302A, N3303A, N3304A, N3307A load modules, or three N3305A, N3306A double-wide modules, allowing a total up to 1,800 watts of maximum power.

 </div>